php-xapi/client/README.md

 Issues
 ------

-Report issue in the [issue tracker of the XAPI package](https://github.com/php-xapi/xapi/issues).
+Report issues in the [issue tracker of this package](https://github.com/php-xapi/client/issues).

 License
 -------